BuyerQuest/terraform-tenable-nessus-scanner-aws/README.md

   - (Optional) Instance type, defaults to m4.large
   - (Optional) Instance name, defaults to nessus-scanner
   - (Optional) Scanner name (a friendly name to show in the Tenable.io UI), defaults to Instance name.
+  - (Optional) A map of tags to apply to the instance

 ### Outputs